 Brookshire Nursing Center is located in Hillsborough, North Carolina, a city with 24,286 people.
 Featuring an overall grade of B-, this is likely a decent nursing home.
 Based on our assessment, there are definitely far worse facilities out there.
-The best part of this facility's profile was is its inspection grade.
-Inspection grades are discussed in the next section.
+The best part of this facility's profile was its exemplary inspection reports.
+Inspection reports are discussed in the next section.

 Brookshire Nursing Center